aida-ugent/dnb-autodj/README.md

 # auto-dj
-Automatic DJ system for Drum and Bass music developed for my master's thesis (2017, University of Ghent).
+Automatic DJ system for Drum and Bass music.
+Written by Len Vande Veire.
+Publication title: "From raw audio to a seamless mix: an Artificial Intelligence approach to creating an automated DJ system".

 In the Application folder, you will find the actual automatic DJ application.
 In the Demos folder, you will find some old demos that were developed during my thesis year.
 Kept as a reference, they might be deprecated and need some adaptations before they will work.